yccyenchicheng/InOut/README.md

 <!-- Pytorch implementation for our diverse image outpainting method.
 With the proposed approach, we are able to produce diverse image outpainting results with high visual quality. -->

+Code, data, and trained models will be released soon.

 Contact: Yen-Chi Cheng, Chieh Hubert  Lin, Hsin-Ying Lee

 <img src='images/vstack.gif' width=80%>